Design and implementation of a performance-based purchasing mechanism at the SVS Service of Panzi General Referral Hospital

 Components / Objectives

-1. Development and strengthening of medical and psychosocial support at Panzi Hospital.
+1. strengthening of medical and psychosocial services;

-2. Legal and judicial assistance for beneficiaries.
+2. legal and judicial support for beneficiaries;

-3. Socio-economic reintegration and empowerment of women.
+3. socio-economic reintegration and empowerment;

-4. Advocacy for the promotion of rights and the fight against sexual violence.
+4. advocacy for the promotion of rights and the fight against sexual violence.

 Expected Services

-Services Delivered
+Services Provided

-Deliverables and Outputs
+Deliverables and Products

 Lessons Learned